 Ottawa Wood Burning Changeout Program

-Brought to you by the Hearth, Patio & Barbecue Association of Canada, the Program is designed to encourage rural Ottawa residents to improve ambient and indoor air quality, heat their homes more efficiently and safely, and reduce fuel costs by replacing their old, uncertified wood stoves and fireplaces with cleaner burning, EPA or CSA-certified models.
+The Ottawa Wood Burning Changeout Program was designed to encourage rural Ottawa residents to improve ambient and indoor air quality, heat their homes more efficiently and safely, and reduce fuel costs by replacing their old, uncertified wood stoves and fireplaces with cleaner burning, EPA or CSA-certified models.

-Well over 7000 wood-burning stoves have been replaced by cleaner burning models since the program began.
+Well over 7000 wood burning stoves have been replaced by cleaner burning models since the program began.
 This is a reduction of approximately 400 tonnes annually of particulate matter released into the air.
 Since 2008, 29 programs have been offered in the province, involving 20 regional districts and over 45 municipal partners.

 The program is offered in communities around the province.
 It provides funding to promote the exchange and offers incentives to replace old wood stoves.
 It also delivers education to help people operate their wood-burning appliances efficiently.
-Find out more here.

 - 81% changed for woodburning devices

 - 13% changed for gas devices

-- 6% changed for woodpellet devices.
+- 6% changed for woodpellet devices